mintplugins/mp-stacks/readme.txt

 * Added Stack Widget so Stacks can be used in sidebars.
 * Changed Text Content-Types from being “Text Pairs” to being single areas that repeat.
 This only applies to new bricks as backwards compatibility has been ensured for old bricks.
 * Color-Coded content-types so they are easier to follow upon first-glance.
+* When duplicating a stack, you now have the option to preview the stack you are duplicating.

 = 1.0.1.3 = December 1, 2014
 * Fixed:  Other taxonomies' "edit" buttons weren't returned and so, were not linking to anything.